mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 Before diving into the bug, let's pause for a bit to learn something more about how the Go compiler works.

-For anyone who does not know, a compiler is a translator: it converts a piece of code in a language (in our case, Go) to an equivalent piece of code in another language (in our case, assembly code, whose specific instructions depend on the specific architecture we want to run the executable in).
+Essentially, a compiler is a translator: it converts a piece of code in a language (in our case, Go) to an equivalent piece of code in another language (in our case, assembly code, whose specific instructions depend on the specific architecture we want to run the executable in).
 Hopefully, the meaning of what we wrote in Go (the behavior of our program), is maintained throughout the process of translation.

 In the Go compiler, this complex process is divided into phases.
 There are _a lot_ of them, and we will not discuss the structure in this blog post---see [`cmd/compile/README.md`](https://github.com/golang/go/blob/0c93b16d015663a60ac77900ca0dcfab92310790/src/cmd/compile/README.md) for a high-level view of the phases, and take a look directly [at the code](https://github.com/golang/go/blob/0c93b16d015663a60ac77900ca0dcfab92310790/src/cmd/compile/internal/ssa/compile.go#L426-L481) to see the complete list---.
 We will instead focus on one of the last phases, which converts the so-called Static Single Assignment (SSA) form into the final assembly instructions, that depend on the architecture we are compiling for.